RWKV/RWKV-infctx-trainer/guides/RWKV-x-playground-training.md

 @picocreator - Depending on your model size and dataset size will schedule your runs between downtime of training runs.
 Generally speaking the (1x24vgb) is usually more readily avaliable then the (8x24vgb) training server

+If nothing is running/scheduled on the 8x24vgb node, existing maintainers, are permitted to schedule runs on it.

 # How to execute a training process (for maintainers / users with direct write access)